Vielfras/israquarium/client/README.md

 - [ ] Pressing outside of dropdown menus should close the dropdown menu.
 - [ ] Add a toast for many actions.
 - [ ] Better looking fetch error instead of just "Failed to fetch" in red.
+- [ ] Make 404 not found text and button float independantly of each other

 ---